 First things first, smoking is not allowed in most hotel rooms, so be sure to purchase edibles, if you plan on getting high inside your temporary crib.
 If you are caught smoking marijuana in rooms or outside on the Strip, you potentially face imposed fines of up to one-thousand dollars per incident.
 And cops can count creatively!
 Now, that’s a serious fun killer on vacation!
 Some hotels allow you to consume marijuana in rooms; however, be sure you know the rules at your place.
 Fines are harsh, penalties tend to ramp up, and in some cases lead to being ejected from the hotel.
 Yes, lawfully consuming weed can be a minefield for out of towners.
 Nonetheless, weed can still be legally consumed on privately owned property.
 Stay away from public locations, especially on the Strip and in bars and casinos.

 If you’re coming in from out of town, it’s always helpful to know someone with private property here so you can relax and get your head in the clouds.

 New laws bring new ideas.
-Brand new marijuana social lounges are slowly opening in Nevada to enable people without private property to have a place to legally smoke.
-A club named Your 420 opened in Vegas in 2017.
-Others are coming very soon.
+Brand new marijuana social lounges have opened in Nevada to enable people without private property to have a place to legally smoke.
 So instead of going to your friend’s house up the street from the Strip, keep your eyes open, MMJ lovers, for these spots to chill, drink, and smoke your brains out.